NinjaScriptors/401-project/README.md

 - Uses `Express` as the application Framework.
 - Authenticates via username, password and email using `Bearer Authentication`.
 - Passwords are hashed using `bcrypt` nodejs package.
-- Social Authentication via Facebook and Google using `oAuth`
+- Social Authentication via Facebook and Google using `OAuth`
 - Real-time communication between a client and a server using `Socket.io`.
 - Uses `MongoDB` and `Mongoose` for storing and querying data.

 ## Installations and Setup

 ### Running Locally